British Jews: Antisemitism

 In the aftermath of the Holocaust, undisguised racial hatred of Jews became unacceptable in British society.
 Outbursts of antisemitism emanating from far right groups continued, however, leading to the formation of the 43 Group led by Jewish ex-servicemen which broke up fascist meetings from 1945 to early 1950.

 Records of antisemitic incidents have been compiled since 1984, although changing reporting practices and levels of reporting make comparison over time difficult.
 The Community Security Trust (CST) was formed in 1994 to "[protect] British Jews from antisemitism and related threats".
 It works in conjunction with the police and other authorities to protect Jewish schools, Synagogues, and other community institutions.

+Polling data from the Campaign Against Antisemitism reveals that almost half of British Jews have contemplated leaving the UK since the 2023 Hamas attack on Israel due to rising antisemitism.